How can Nelson Labs Help You Comply with the new MDR?

 Understanding these new regulations and getting prepared to meet them is no small undertaking.
 That is why the expert advisors at Nelson Labs are ready to help you understand your testing needs and get your products certified and safely to those patients who need them.

-This on-demand webinar walks through a real-life example of bringing a device that has been on the market in Europe into compliance with the ISO 10993 and the new MDRs.
+This on-demand webinar walks through a real-life example of bringing a device that has been on the market in Europe into compliance with the ISO 10993 and the new MDR.

-Let us help you create a gap analysis and a clear strategy for meeting these new MDRs.
+Let us help you create a gap analysis and a clear strategy for meeting these new MDR.